View a list of current job opportunities at California Humanities below.

 - Collaborate with the Programs and Development staff to support the implementation of program-related communications and fund development activities, including web-based program content development, key messaging content development, and dissemination of key messages.

 - Create email, web-based and broadcast messages, digital media, articles, op-eds, and press materials relating to California Humanities programs, policies, and initiatives for multiple internal and external audiences.

-- Monitor California Humanities’ presence on external sites, blogs, and news outlets, and track website and social media analytics.
+- Monitor California Humanities’ presence on external sites, blogs, and news outlets.
+In collaboration with the Administrative Associate, track website and social media analytics.

 - Manage the creation and content of California Humanities’ publications that may include its monthly e-newsletter, annual report, brochures, special event materials, and other specialized publications.

 - Maintain a steady social media presence, including its blog, Facebook account, Twitter feed, Instagram, and other social media outlets.